Matching Drivers to Riders: A Two-stage Robust Approach: Introduction

 The main idea in our algorithms is to reduce the TSRMB problem with multiple scenarios to an instance with a single \textit{representative scenario} while losing only a small factor.
 We then solve the single scenario instance (which can be done exactly in polynomial time) and recover a constant-factor approximation for our original problem.
-The challenge in constructing a single representative scenario is to find the right trade-off between effectively capturing the demand of all second stage riders and keeping the cost of this scenario close to the optimal cost of the original instance.
+The challenge in constructing a single representative scenario is to find the right trade-off between effectively capturing the demand of all second-stage riders and keeping the cost of this scenario close to the optimal cost of the original instance.

-For the implicit model of uncertainty, the scenarios can be exponentially many in $k$, which makes even the evaluation of the total cost of a feasible solution challenging and not necessarily achievable in polynomial time.
-Our analysis depends on the imbalance between supply and demand.
+For the implicit model of uncertainty, even though the problem can be described with a polynomial size input, the scenarios can be exponentially many, which makes even the evaluation of the total cost of a feasible solution challenging and not necessarily achievable in polynomial time.
+In fact, our proof of Theorem \ref{thm:hardness2}, establishes that computing the objective function for a given first-stage solution is NP-hard and can not be approximated within a factor better than $3-\epsilon$ for any $\epsilon>0$ unless P=NP.
+Our analysis for the implicit model of uncertainty depends on the imbalance between supply and demand.
 In fact, when the number of drivers is very large compared to riders, the problem is less interesting in practice.
 However, the problem becomes interesting when the supply and demand are comparable.
 In this case, drivers might need to be shared between different scenarios.
-This leads us to define the notion of surplus $\ell = |D| - |R_1| - k$, which is the maximum number of drivers that we can afford not to use in a solution.
-As a warm-up, we first show that if the surplus is equal to zero, (in this case all the drivers need to be used), using any scenario as a representative scenario and solving the singe scenario instance gives a 3-approximation to TSRMB.
-The problem becomes significantly more challenging even with a small surplus.
-We show that under a reasonable assumption on the size of scenarios, there is a constant approximation to the TSRMB in the regime when the surplus $\ell$ is smaller than the demand $k$ (Theorem \ref{thm:exponential}).
-This result is quite involved and requires several different new ideas and techniques to overcome the exponential number of scenarios.
+This leads us to define the notion of surplus $\ell = |D| - |R_1| - k$, where $k$ is the maximum size of a second-stage scenario.
+The surplus represents the maximum number of drivers that we can afford not to use in a solution.

-\begin{namedtheorem}[Theorem \ref{thm:exponential} (restated)] There is an algorithm that yields a $17$-approximation to the TSRMB problem with implicit scenarios, when $\ell < k$ and $k \leq \sqrt{\frac{n}{2}}$. \end{namedtheorem}